mzbit8890/mzbit8890/README.md

 👋 Hi, I’m a passionate Full-Stack Web Developer and Generative AI Engineer.
-I specialize in building dynamic and responsive web applications using cutting-edge technologies such as React, Node.js, and Next.js.
-With over three years of professional experience, I have a proven track record of revamping websites to optimize user experience and significantly boost sales.
+I specialize in building dynamic and responsive AI-powered web applications using cutting-edge technologies.
+I have a proven track record of revamping websites to optimize user experience and significantly boost sales.

-### **About Me:**
-- 👀 Interests: Web Development, Generative AI, Microservices Architecture..

-### **🌱 Currently Learning:**
-Delving into Cloud Native Technologies, with a focus on Kubernetes to enhance scalability and orchestration in modern web applications.

 ### **💞️ Looking to Collaborate On:**
 - Challenging Web Projects: Excited to take on complex and innovative web development projects that push the boundaries of what's possible.<br/>